How your will your money be spent?

-The overall budget for 2020/21 is £366.698 million.
-This year the additional funding raised through the increase in the policing element of the council tax will provide £7 million of essential funding.
+The overall budget for 2021/22 is £387million.
+This year the additional funding raised through the increase in the policing element of the council tax will provide more than £10million of essential funding.
 All of this money will help to protect local policing.

 The budget set by the Police and Crime Commissioner will deliver: